AztecProtocol/aztec-v1/tokenStandard.md

 }
 ```

-The token contract MUST implement the above interface to be compatible with the standard.
-The implementation MUST follow the specifications described below.
+The token contract must implement the above interface to be compatible with the standard.
+The implementation must follow the specifications described below.

 ### The AZTEC `noteRegistry`